ajkim19/front-end-project/.github/ISSUE_TEMPLATE/new-feature.md

 ---
 name: New Feature
 about: Use this template for adding a new feature to the app.
-title: "Feature: User can "
+title: 'Feature: User can '
 ---

 ## ⚙️ Feature